-Parking brake is intended as a means of added security and should not be relief upon as the sole method of securing trailer.
+Parking brake is intended as a means of added security and strough or to be relief upon as the sole method of securing trailer.
 Continue to use wheel chocks or other traditional methods to ensure the trailer remains in desired parked position.